 Let’s be honest, though: they’re called Thai massages, and you’ll be in Thailand.
 It won’t be hard to find one.
 Aside from the above options, you’ll find plenty of experts throughout the city, and the scam risk is pretty low – your biggest risk is that it won’t be a great massage, and you should be keeping an eye on your valuables anyway.
 Most massage pavilions in Bangkok can be trusted to deliver the terribly painful (and totally replenishing) experience you’re looking for.

 Nightlife in Bangkok is world famous, and part of the fun is in wandering around and getting lost in the chaos.
 When you only have a few days, though, it’s smart to plan a bit ahead.
-Nicky Cakes and the fine folks at STM have put together a solid list of clubs around the area (which we’ve also added to our map).
+Last year, Nicky Cakes and the fine folks at STM put together a solid list of clubs around the area (which we’ve also added to our map) - the events are outdated, but the clubs are still recommended.

 If you’re looking for more than just a table at a club, the options below are great starting points to begin a full night out on the town: